jingyi-xie/DukePerson-iOS/README.md

 * Dismiss keyboard when click on segmentedcontrols or buttons.

 ## HW2
-**Note1: It seems that core data has data conflict when there are many projects with the same name.
-I personally used [simMagnifier](http://www.microedition.biz/simMagnifier/) to locate the core data source and delete all the files.**
+**Note1: It's possible that core data has data conflict when there are many projects with the same name.
+I personally used [simMagnifier](http://www.microedition.biz/simMagnifier/) to locate the source of core data and delete all the files.**

 **Note2: If the virtual keyboard doesn't show up, press cmd + k**